cursorless-dev/cursorless-talon/docs/experimental.md

 #### Default scope types

 Each snippet wrapper has a default scope type.
 When you refer to a target, by default it will expand to the given scope type.
-This way, for example, when you say "try wrap air", it will refer to the statement containing `a` rather than just the token.
+This way, for example, when you say `"try wrap air"`, it will refer to the statement containing `a` rather than just the token.

 ### Built-in wrapper snippets